Effects of dynamical friction on perturbations for evolving dark energy

 where it is understood that perturbations are either linear or nonlinear according to the particular quantity investigated.
 Here, we will limit our analysis to the evolution of linear perturbations, in particular of $\delta_{\rm c,tot}$.

-Our results are presented in Fig.~\ref{fig:deltaC_Tot_wCDMc_0} for the case of dynamical friction and in Fig.~\ref{fig:deltaC_Tot_wCDMc_1} for dissipative pressure friction.
-We can now appreciate that the behaviour of $\delta_{\rm c, tot}$ is rather different from before and it is strongly dependant on the particular parameterisation of the equation of state used.
-Considering the effect of dynamical friction, we observe for models 2, 5 and 6 the typical behaviour obtained before.
+Our results are presented in Fig.~\ref{fig:deltaC_Tot_wCDMc_DE1}.
+We can appreciate that the behavior of $\delta_{\rm c, tot}$ is rather different from before and strongly depends on the particular parameterization of the equation of state used.
+Considering the effect of dynamical friction, we observe for models DE2, DE5 and DE6 the typical behavior obtained before.
 The linearly extrapolated overdensity approaches the EdS value (dark energy perturbations are negligible and furthermore scaled by $\Omega_{\rm de}$) and decreases at late times.
-For the other models, instead, we recover the EdS value at early time but at late times $\delta_{\rm c, tot}$ grows, showing that dark energy perturbations can have an appreciable effect.
-It is also interesting to notice that the effective value of dynamical friction becomes rather irrelevant, as all the models behave similarly to the case of no friction with $\eta_0 = 0$.
+For the other models, instead, we recover the EdS value at an early time but at late times $\delta_{\rm c, tot}$ grows, showing that dark energy perturbations can have an appreciable effect.
+It is also interesting to note that the effective value of dynamical friction becomes rather irrelevant, as all the models behave similarly to the case of no friction with $\eta_0 = 0$.

 More complex is the analysis for dissipative pressure friction.
-Results do not only depend on the equation of state used, but also on the particular value of the parameter $\Gamma$.
-We thus observe a similar trend to what found in Fig.~(\ref{fig:deltaC_Tot_wCDMc_0}).
-Models 2, 5 and 6 behave as one would expect for smooth dark energy or for associating $\delta_{\rm c}$ to matter only.
-The other three models, instead, have an EdS-like behaviour at early times and grow, rather than decrease, at late times.
+The results depend not only on the equation of state used, but also on the particular value of the parameter $\Gamma$.
+Thus, we observe a similar trend to that found in Fig.~\ref{fig:deltaC_Tot_wCDMc_DE1}.
+Models DE2, DE5 and DE6 behave as one would expect for smooth dark energy or for associating $\delta_{\rm c}$ to matter only.
+The other three models, instead, have EdS-like behavior at early times and grow, rather than decrease, at late times.
 It is also interesting to see that the dependence on the exponent $\Gamma$ becomes very shallow.

-This discussion highlights an important point about the correct definition of the density perturbations, as, even though $\delta_{\rm de}$ is smaller than $\delta_{\rm m}$ in general and have limited effects on the evolution of the latter, it can substantially affect our observables if we use $\delta_{\rm tot}$ rather than $\delta_{\rm m}$, as it was also demonstrated, discussing virialization, in \cite{Pace2022}.
+This discussion highlights an important point about the correct definition of density perturbations, as although $\delta_{\rm de}$ is smaller than $\delta_{\rm m}$ in general and has limited effects on the evolution of the latter, it can substantially affect our observables if we use $\delta_{\rm tot}$ instead of $\delta_{\rm m}$, as was also demonstrated in discussing virialization in \cite{Pace2022}.